gegoxaren/bzr-test/README.md

 ## Note on when to use `--lossy` or not.

-This might be a bit confusing, but if you pull a repository using bzr-git, it will not create a bazaar repository, but a git repository.
-This is unexpcted, to say the least.
+This might be a bit confusing, but if you pull a repository using bzr-git, it will not create a Breezy repository, but a git repository.
+This is unexpected, to say the least.

-If it is a native git repository than you should not use '--lossy' but if it is a bazaar repository then you should use '--lossy'.
+If it is a native git repository than you should not use '--lossy' but if it is a Breezy repository then you should use '--lossy'.